1Guardians of the Galaxy

 18. During New Zealand's first rugby match vs England, an English player's shorts got ripped off.
 The NZ players formed a circle so he could change.
 Another Englishman picked up the ball and scored.
 Later the English demanded an apology after NZ criticized the referee, which was "unsportsmanlike".

-19. The Grand Duchess Anastasia Nikolaevna of Russia, at the age of 13, was one of the first known teenagers to take a mirror selfie.
+19. At the age of 13, the Grand Duchess Anastasia Nikolaevna, the youngest daughter of Tsar Nicholas II was one of the first known teenagers to take a mirror selfie.

 20. Steve Jobs and Shirley Temple are buried in unmarked graves in a Palo Alto Cemetery.